apazed-com/pages/articles/culture/stripe-climate.md

 Title: Fighting Climate Change with Stripe Climate
 Subheading: Stripe is helping with a project that is near and dear to my tentacles.
 Carbon removal!
-Now, they are offering an option called Stripe Climate!.
+Now, they are offering an option called Stripe Climate!
 Published: Feb.
 18th 2021
 Tags: stripe, climate, earth
 Author: Zelda